Proposed United States acquisition of Greenland: November 2024 to March 2025

-Some European leaders also expressed concern at Trump's increasing adamance in the annexation of Greenland.
+Some European leaders expressed concern at Trump's increasing adamance in the annexation of Greenland.
 Speaking for the Russian Federation, Dmitry Peskov declared the Arctic "a zone of our national interests" and indicated Russia's opposition to changes in the status quo.
 French foreign minister Jean-Noël Barrot warned Trump against threatening the European Union's borders.
 Chancellor of Germany Olaf Scholz, in a post to X, stated "there is an uneasiness regarding recent statements from the US".
-Also Norwegian prime minister Jonas Gahr Støre, Swedish prime minister Ulf Kristersson, and UK foreign secretary David Lammy have reacted negatively to the acquisition wishes of the Trump administration.
+Other figures, including Norwegian prime minister Jonas Gahr Støre, Swedish prime minister Ulf Kristersson, and UK foreign secretary David Lammy, reacted negatively to the acquisition wishes of the Trump administration.
 Jacques Hartmann of Dundee University Law School wrote that even if the Danish parliament voted against Greenlandic independence, Denmark could not stop secession because of the island's right to unilaterally declare independence, which the United States would likely recognize.

 Greenlandic Premier Egede canceled a planned audience with Frederik X, scheduled to coincide with the date of Trump Jr.'s visit, in what officials attributed to a scheduling conflict but the Copenhagen Post noted was "not a normal occurrence".
 The meeting with the king was shortly after rescheduled and took place, four hours later than initially planned; royal historian Sebastian Olden-Jørgensen said that Egede rescheduled the meeting to prove that he did not "bow to Denmark".
 At a previously scheduled joint press conference on 10 January, Frederiksen and Egede said that the incoming Trump administration had not contacted either.
 "The status quo is not an option", the latter said: "Greenland is for the Greenlandic people.
 We do not want to be Danish, we do not want to be American.
 We want to be Greenlandic", but he understood America's strategic interest in his island.
 Egede said he wanted to be able to speak to a foreign leader without a Danish ambassador present.
 Elisabeth Svane of Politiken thought that Egede had recently become less strident, describing his tone as "yes, we want independence but in the long run".
 Back in Greenland, Mark Leibovich wrote that Egede seemed overwhelmed, regretting the sudden immense global interest Trump's interest had caused in him and his island.